ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/staking-community-grants/index.md

 title="What if I miss the deadline?">

    <p>
-    The Ethereum Foundation has a general grants initiative called the <a href="https://esp.ethereum.foundation/">Ecosystem Support Program (ESP)</a>.
+    The Cloiinkcoin Foundation has a general grants initiative called the <a href="https://esp.cloiinkcoin.foundation/">Ecosystem Support Program (ESP)</a>.
    </p>
    <p>
     If you miss the deadline for this dedicated round of grants, but have a proposal related to Eth2 staking, head on over to ESP.